 It is important to understand that these rules and regulations relating to balconies and balustrades have not always been in force.
 Therefore, balconies and balustrades that pre-date these UK regulations cannot be relied upon to meet these standards.

-Also, it is worth noting that balconies and balustrades in European and countries worldwide can also not be relied upon to have been built to the same high standard as modern balconies, railings and balustrades in the UK.
+Also, it is worth noting that balconies and balustrades in European and countries worldwide can also not be relied upon to have been built to the same high standard.
+Which is usually found in modern balconies, railings and balustrades in the UK.

 Ladders and access points

 Some balconies and railings will have access points such as ladders.
-Again, for a toddler that is enjoying exploring his or her world, this ladder can make an enticing and exciting prospect to climb.
+Again, for a toddler that is enjoying exploring the world, this ladder can make an enticing and exciting prospect to climb.

-Removing the ladder solves the problem but, in some cases, it may be essential that the ladder is in situ, such as a fire or emergency escape.
+Removing the ladder solves the problem.
+But, in some cases, it may be essential that the ladder is in situ.
+Just in case of a fire and to use as an emergency escape.

 When this is the case, using a piece of tough Perspex fitted inside of the ladder stops little feet and hands from getting a grip on the rungs of the ladder.
-However, make sure it is quick and easy to remove in the case that you will need to use the ladder in an emergency.
+However, make sure it is quick and easy to remove.
+As that will be important if you need to use the ladder in an emergency.

 Netting or covers

-Some parents also cover the railings of a balustrade either with netting or with plastic sheets that are tough.
+Some parents also cover the railings of a balustrade.
+You can use either netting or plastic sheets that are tough.

 This is a tool that stops children from slipping through gaps, wedging their hands, feet or heads in the gaps.

-The netting or plastic shield needs to be fitted correctly and securely, as if it works loose it can cause a problem too.
+The netting or plastic shield needs to be fitted correctly and securely.
+If it works loose it can cause a problem too.

 Use toughened glass infills